mmuratarat/My_Personal_CV_Streamlit/README.md

-# Build A Digital Resume Using Python & Streamlit

-This is my digital resume.
+This is my digital resume built by using Python and its library Streamlit.
 All the credit goes to [Sven]([https://github.com/divanov11](https://github.com/Sven-Bo))

 Find his:
 - repository here: [https://github.com/divanov11/Digital-Resume](https://github.com/Sven-Bo/digital-resume-template-streamlit)